Deploy FalkorDB on Railway

 Cluster Architecture

-- Replica nodes - Provide redundancy and failover capabilities
+- Replica nodes - Provide redundancy and failover for primaries

 Connecting to the Cluster